Measurement-altered Ising quantum criticality: Discussion and outlook

 nevertheless captures the leading defect-line action linear in $\sigma$ or $\varepsilon$ that we typically obtained.
 When $m_j$ is non-zero, the factorized measurement operators $M_j$ follow by simply setting $V_{jk} = 0$ in $H_m$; with $m_j = 0$, one instead modifies the $V_{jk}$ term by `fusing' the constituent microscopic operators (mimicking the CFT-field fusion rules) to arrive at a factorizable form.
 Intuitively, the more highly entangled the ancilla are, the worse this approximation becomes---culminating in its complete breakdown in case IV with $C = 0$ when the ancilla are critical.
 The breakdown is anticipated to be especially stark in the case of symmetry-resolved averages due to the very slowly decaying longe-range interaction generated by measurement.
 It would be interesting to quantify the accuracy of Eq.~\eqref{psi_factorized} from a microscopic viewpoint, e.g., by studying the operator space entanglement of $M_{\tilde{s}}$ as a function of the ancilla wavefunction.

 Chains of laser-excited Rydberg atoms trapped in optical tweezer arrays comprise a promising experimental platform for measurement-altered Ising criticality.
 A single Rydberg chain effectively realizes an antiferromagnetic spin model with power-law-decaying Ising interactions, supplemented by both transverse \emph{and} longitudinal fields---though the latter can be tuned to zero by choosing an appropriate detuning from resonance.
 The phase diagram hosts a readily accessible Ising quantum phase transition (among other more exotic critical points) \cite{FSS} that is well-understood also at the lattice level in this setting \cite{Slagle2021}.
 Moreover, a second Rydberg chain could furnish the ancilla degrees of freedom in our protocol.
 Devising concrete implementations of the requisite unitaries and ancilla measurements in this venue poses a nontrivial problem for future work.
-Additionally, the pursuit of measurement-altered criticality in Rydberg arrays highlights several fundamental open questions---including the impact of antiferromagnetic Ising interactions, a non-zero longitudinal field, integrability-breaking perturbations, etc.
+Additionally, the pursuit of measurement-altered criticality in Rydberg arrays highlights several fundamental open questions---including the impact of antiferromagnetic Ising interactions, a non-zero longitudinal field, integrability-breaking perturbations, etc. Erasure conversion developed for Rydberg arrays in Ref~\cite{scholl2023} is a promising tool for probing measurement-altered quantum criticality in this arena.
+Recent work in a quite different setting has also shown the possibility of creating the ground state of a critical transverse-field Ising chain using a quantum computer \cite{Haghshenas23}, highlighting tantalizing prospects for realization also in digital quantum hardware.

 Finally, many other variations on the present work would be interesting to explore.
 Extension to strongly interacting CFTs---e.g., tricritical Ising, parafermionic, etc.---is particularly intriguing given their rich field content, and correspondingly rich set of possible measurement-induced defect-line actions.
 Measurements could also be performed in various alternative ways that add a new twist into the problem; for instance, one could contemplate joint measurements of operators on the critical and ancilla chains, or measure different quantities in different regions of space.
 We hope that the approach used here will prove useful for addressing such problems in the future.